AlexTGoCreative/ChatBot/README.md

 - 🔍 **RAG Pipeline**: Combines vector search with LLM generation for accurate, context-aware answers.
 - 📄 **Web Scraping**: Dynamically fetches OPSWAT documentation.
 - 💬 **Chat Interface**: Clean and responsive UI powered by React and Vite.
-- ⚡ **FastAPI Backend**: Handles vector search, Gemini API calls, and document indexing.
+- ⚡ **FastAPI Python Backend**: Handles certain parts of the application, such as scraping and embedding vector search.
+- ⚡ **Node.js Backend**: Manages requests and interactions with the Gemini API, as well as hash-based scan data context.
 - 🔑 **Gemini 1.5 Integration**: Uses Google's LLM to interpret queries and generate responses.
-- 🧠 **Hash-based Context**: Allows users to enter a **hash** to retrieve specific scan data, which is then used as context for generating more accurate answers.
+- 🧠 **Direct File Scan (Drag and Drop)**: Users can now upload files directly via drag-and-drop or input a URL for scanning.
+- 🌐 **URL Scan**: A text box allows users to enter a URL that will be scanned for relevant content.

 ---